 Teacher Training and Development

 Great Oaks schools have a robust support structure in place for teachers.
-Each school has an Executive Director, a Director of Curriculum and Instruction, a Director of Inclusive Learning and is supported by the Chief Academic Office and Director of Coaching at the Great Oaks Foundation.
+Each school has an Executive Director, a Director of Curriculum and Instruction, a Director of Inclusive Learning and is supported by the Instruction team at the Great Oaks Foundation.
 We provide consistent opportunities for coaching and development through weekly observation and feedback sessions as well as regular professional development.

 My coaching sessions have been going really well.
 There are some things that I have down but I like to be challenged and I like to grow.
 No one has the answer as how to have a perfect classroom because all students are unique.
 But the fact that I’m able to get coaching every week on my lesson plans and how I’m executing the lesson helps me to push my own teaching further.

-The tutors are wonderful.
+The fellows are wonderful.
 They come from a variety of different backgrounds and experiences in life.
 They create working goals with the students that help in all of their classes.
-For example, if a student is working on focusing more in class, the tutor will help to create steps for them to achieve that goal.
+For example, if a student is working on focusing more in class, the fellows will help to create steps for them to achieve that goal.
 It allows me to support students and also hold them accountable.

 Exceptional Parent Engagement